SchizmOne/echo-server/README.md

 (venv) PS C:\Users\User\Path-To-Project\echo-server> cat .\local-example.txt
 hello
 ```

-**NOTE**:
+> [!NOTE]
-Notice how we're mounting the volume in the example above.
+> Notice how we're mounting the volume in the example above.
 This is because we want to save the file after docker container will be removed.
-Here we're mount the volume to the
+Here we're mount the volume to the current directory.
-current directory.

 `remote` example:
 ```